dereuromark/cakephp-tinyauth/docs/README.md

 See [AuthPanel](AuthPanel.md) docs.

 ## Authentication
-This is done via TinyAuth AuthComponent.
+This is done via TinyAuth Authentication component.

 The component plays well together with the authorization part (see below).
 If you do not have any roles and either all are logged in or not logged in you can also use this stand-alone to make certain pages public.